 Stock options give the option holder the right, but not the obligation, to buy or sell particular stocks for a particular price, called the strike price, within a specified time.
 Options (also called contingent claims) are derivatives, so called because their value derives from other securities (called the underlying security, or just underlying or underlier), which in the case of stock options are particular stocks.
 They are used extensively for hedging because options allow an investor to protect a position for a small cost, and speculators like them because their profit potential is much greater than the underlying securities.
 Besides common stock, there are also options for stock indexes, foreign exchange, agricultural commodities, precious metals, and interest rate futures.

 Although options were originally traded in the over-the-counter (OTC) market, where the contract terms were negotiated, option trading really took off when the first option exchange, the Chicago Board Options Exchange (CBOE), was organized in 1973 to trade standardized contracts, increasing the market and liquidity of options.
 Options trading began on April 26, 1973, with 1.1 million contracts traded that year.
-Since then, trading volumes have increased substantially:
+Since then, trading volumes have increased substantially, with billions of contracts traded in 2017.

 Leverage is the Fundamental Advantage of Options